 22. No Disneyland secrets list is complete without mentioning hidden Mickeys.
 Disney imagineers and artists will oftentimes stamp their work with a Mickey silhouette.
 These hidden Mickeys can be found throughout the entire Disneyland Resort – in attraction queues, inside attractions, on store signs and more.
 It is fun to see how many hidden Mickeys your family can find.

 23. The first “Disney” Starbucks opened in Disney California Adventure.
 Also, the Starbucks in Downtown Disney is one of three premiere Starbucks locations in the world – the other two being in London and Times Square in New York.
-It’s also one of the only places that you can order a $139 cup of coffee with its exotic coffee beans.
+It’s also one of the only places that you can order a $139 cup of coffee with its exotic coffee beans and add-ins.

 24. Trader Sam’s Enchanted Tiki Bar is one of my favorite restaurants at the resort.
 It is completely themed after the Jungle Cruise and there are a number of interactive drinks.
 If you want to see some action order a Shipwreck or the Uh-Oa.
 Keep in mind the tiki bar is family friendly until 9pm (the appetizers really are delicious), and then becomes an adult only bar.